superchris/codemash-2024/index.md

 ---

-# Future things:
+# Bonus round!:
 - WebAssembly!
 - Until fairly recently, not super practical
+  - Calling WebAssembly modules with anything other than numbers was a nightmare
-- Things like Extism and WebAssembly Components eliminate significant hurdles
+- Things like Extism and WebAssembly Components eliminate this hurdle
-- Writing event handlers in the language of your choice is now practical
+- Writing event handlers in the language of your choice is now possible!

 ---